 NELA/NY'S LEGISLATIVE AGENDA

 NELA/NY’s 2026 Legislative Agenda is robust and ambitious, including both NYS and NYC proposed legislation.
 For 40 years, NELA/NY has been a leader in advancing legislation that positively impacts the lives of New York's workers and employees.
 We work with like-minded organizations to advance protections for New York workers.
-We are excited to share with you our NYS legislative agenda for this year.
+We are excited to share our NYS legislative agenda for this year:

 NELA /NY New York State Legislative Agenda 2026